-Bow Tie Analysis
+What is a Bow Tie Analysis

-The intention of Bow Tie exercise is to develop detailed / comprehensive Bow Tie diagrams which are to be dynamic in nature and can be regularly maintained by asset to reflect live status of each barrier condition.
+Bow Tie Analysis is to provide a holistic overview of how each Major Accident Hazard (MAH) scenario is managed and also to propose recommendations for identified inadequacies and demonstrate ALARP.
+The Bow Tie exercise intends to develop detailed/comprehensive Bow Tie diagrams which are to be dynamic and can be regularly maintained by assets to reflect the live status of each barrier condition.
 A Bow Tie diagram is a vital tool for communicating how control over major accident hazards is attained.

-MAH identification will be done by referring HAZID, HAZOP, LOPA / SIL, QRA and SIMOP, where MAH identification was already carried out and include those identified MAHs into the facility MAH risk register.
-Barrier type identifies the operating characteristic of a barrier.
-While several classifications might be possible, as an sample it is suggested to use five types as below
+- MAH identification will be done by referring to HAZID, HAZOP, LOPA / SIL, QRA, and SIMOP, where MAH identification was already carried out, and include those identified MAHs into the facility MAH risk register.

 Active Human | The barrier consists of human actions, often interacting with technology. |